10 Ways to Improve Your B2B Content Marketing Strategy in 2020

 #5: Follow Your Audit with a Content Gap Analysis

-A gap analysis will identify the best new content opportunities to add to your editorial plan.
+A gap analysis will identify the best new B2B content marketing opportunities to add to your editorial plan.

 #6: Add Content to Your Customer Journey Maps